Absolventa/absolventa.github.io/_posts/2014-04-04-vim-berlin-usergroup-absolventa.md

 tags:
   - vim
   - social
-teaser: "Vim is the goto editor for about half out team.
+teaser: "Vim is the goto editor for about half our team.
 Inviting the friendly people of <a href='//vimberlin.de'>Vim Berlin</a> over was only natural.
 It wasn’t overly crowded, but cancelling wasn't an option without being laughed at by the Emacs folks who met the same day."
 ---

 Robin, Markus and I are all avid [Vim](http://vim.org) users.
 We invited Berlin's user group over